j-jalving/wraptastic/README.md

 - Provides an optional counter for the amount of items that extend beyond the designated lines.
 - Automatically adjusts the visibility of your list items as you resize your browser window or container.

+## Documentation

 Check out our [online documentation](https://j-jalving.github.io/wraptastic/) to see what Wraptastic.js can do for you!

-## Documentation

-To check out docs, visit [vitepress.dev](https://j-jalving.github.io/wraptastic/).

 ## License